How-To-Web-dev/builders-house-hackathon/thia-api-docs.md

 ## Overview

 The Partner API allows partners to access and manage their space data programmatically.
 This API uses API key authentication and follows REST conventions.
+Endpoints request and response schemas are provided below, and the types are defined in [thia-api-types.ts](./thia-api-types.ts).

 ## Authentication